 Therefore, its excretion rate is equal to the rate at which it was filtered.
-Certain waste products in the body, such as creatinine, urea, uricacid, and urates, are handled by the kidneys in this manner, allowing excretion of essentially all that is filtered.
+Certain waste products in the body, such as

 In panel B, the substance is freely filtered but is also partly reabsorbed from the tubules back into the blood.
 Therefore, the rate of urinary excretion is less than the rate of filtration at the glomerular capillaries.
 In this case, the excretion rate is calculated as the filtration rate minus the reabsorption rate.
 This is typical for many of the electrolytes of the body.